Paolo Zacchia (il Vecchio) [Zacchia di Antonio da Vezzano]

 Italian frescoist and painter of the Bolognese school; known for his depictions of religious and mythological subjects; born Parma (1544), died Parma (1574).

 - Landscape with Scenes from the Legend of Apollo and Marsyas, oil on panel, Jacop Zanguidi (1544-1574).
 Location unknown: auctioned by Sotheby’s, 6 July 2000 (sold).
 Ref.
 Gabrius Data Bank, OMP (2002 – col.) A composite scene.
 In the foreground a red-cloaked Apollo sitting on a bank plays his viola da braccio to a goat-footed Marsyas who relaxes on a tree-stump, his syrinx held loosely in his right hand.
 Beside them a human figure (without hooves) sits with his back to us plays a long cylindrical pipe (possibly a duct flute, but no details visible).
 In the middle-ground Apollo stands menacingly over Marsyas who is tied to a tree, awaiting his grisly fate.
 In the background, amidst the forest, stands a circular temple.

-Contemporary Italian professor of modern languages, instrument maker, musician, composer, and artist who lives in Castelfranco.
+Contemporary Italian polymath: Professor of modern languages, instrument maker, musician, composer, and artist who lives in Castelfranco.

 - Portrait of the Artist’s Wife, Sonia (ca 1980), drawing, Angelo Zaniol (contemporary).
 Ref.
 Angelo Zaniol (pers. comm., 2003); Recorder Magazine 29 (3): front cover (2009).
 The artist’s wife plays a soprano Hopf/Kobliczek renaissance recorder.

 Bonanal Zaortiga [Master of the Burnham Collection]

 Spanish (Catalan) artist from the Teruel region (southern Aragon); active ca 1425-1430.